The Trump Administration has launched a massive assault on our climate, our public health and our environment.

 We create tools and talking points for people who want to speak out in defense of our protections.

 Make Your Voice Heard

 President Trump may be having trouble getting Congress to adopt his agenda, but he has more control over federal agencies.
 The Trump Administration is taking dead aim at regulations that protect people’s lives, livelihoods and communities – including regulations that protect our public health and environment.
 Fortunately, no president can roll back regulations by fiat.
 The Trump Administration must go through the same process that’s used for making regulations, and that process gives everyone the opportunity to participate.

 We’ve developed a how-to manual with insights and advice on HOW to to participate in a rulemaking process.
 It is a step-by-step guide for individuals, groups, and organizations who want to make their voices heard.
-You can download “A Practical Guide for Resisting the Trump Deregulatory Agenda” by clicking here.
-You can also scroll down and use the yellow “download” button at the end of this page.
+Learn more about “A Practical Guide for Resisting the Trump Deregulatory Agenda” here, and download your own PDF copy of the guide.

 Lower on this page, we post a list of EPA rules now open for comment, with links to information about the rules and suggested talking points for commenters.</span>

 Sign Up for Email Alerts on EPA Rules Open for Comment

 The Trump Administration has targeted many EPA regulations to be weakened or outright eliminated.
 Also targeted are related rules of other agencies.
 Save EPA is tracking these actions, and providing talking points to help commenters who want to resist the Trump agenda.
 As the people these regulations are designed to protect, we need to be loud and clear that these protections are important to us.
 We can’t afford to be silent while President Trump tries to take the U.S.A. backwards to a time of dirty air, polluted waters and contaminated land.